hack2skill/icc-eliminator-submission/The GeoSquad/README.md

 4. ARCore XR Plugin (automatically installed with the ARCore Extensions for AR Foundation SDK)
 5. ARKit XR Plugin (automatically installed with the ARCore Extensions for AR Foundation SDK)

-#### Building GeoCricket AR

-1. In Google Cloud Console enable the ARCore api https://console.cloud.google.com/apis/library/arcore.googleapis.com
-2. Create a Google Cloud Console api key by visiting https://console.cloud.google.com/.
-Click APIs & Services, and click Credentials.
-3. Create a new API key and if you choose to restrict it, make sure you enable the ARCoreAPI
-4. Add your API key in Project Settings > XR Plug-in Management > ARCore Extensions > Android API Key
-6. Build and deploy to your Android device

----

-# Using This Project

-## To make it work in your area

-1. Load the `PopularityRoute` Unity scene.
-2. Pick `ARVPSManager` object from Hierarchy.
-3. Add as many as desired entries in GeospatialObjects List on Inspector
-3. Enter Longitude, Latitude, Altitude and the prefab to show.

-1. Load the `Selfie` Unity scene.
-2. Pick `VoluManager` object from Hierarchy.
-3. Add a 4D-ready prefab to the `VoluObject` slot on Inspector

-## Start Scene

-Load the `Start` Unity scene in the `Assets/Scenes/` folder.

-Pick any of the three menu options.

----

-# FAQ

-<em>My location never localizes</em>
-> <p>Make sure you're in an outdoors area with Google Street View coverage, places like public parks may be tougher to localize.
-Make sure you also have data service, and not just GPS.</p>

-<em>I can't initialize the app</em>
-> <p>Make sure you've created an API key in Google Cloud Console and enabled the ARCore API.
-A data service is also necessary to use this API.</p>